nimh-dsst/labarchives-api/docs/source/guide/architecture.rst

 * ``create_json_entry()`` still creates two concrete entries and does not yet model that pair as one logical unit

-Contributor checklist for internal changes
+Contributor Checklist for Internal Changes
 ------------------------------------------

 Before changing tree/entry/client internals: